-- where it can be demonstrated that attendance at school is a deciding factor for the grant of a non-custodial order and there are no other suitable options for school attendance by that young person - the applicant is on a youth control order - the applicant is on a youth attendance order - the applicant is on a youth supervision order - the applicant is on remand - the applicant is a returning student who was offered priority at the time of departure - the applicant is placed near the top on the waiting list.
+- where it can be demonstrated that attendance at school is a deciding factor for the grant of a non-custodial order and there are no other suitable options for school attendance by that young person - the applicant is on a youth control order - the applicant is on a youth attendance order - the applicant is on a youth supervision order - the applicant is on remand - the applicant is a returning student who was offered priority at the time of departure - the applicant, or their parent(s), request Ignatian and/or Catholic education - the applicant is placed near the top on the waiting list.

-These criteria and priorities are consistent with the Catholic Education Melbourne (CEM) Enrolment Policy, as modified for a specialist school.
-In particular, to enable the ILC to fulfil its purpose as a specialist school that caters to the specific needs of young people in the youth justice system with social, emotional and behaviour difficulties, there may be departures from the procedures as outlined in the CEM Guidelines, Policy 2.4, Appendix 3 - 5, located here https://www.cem.edu.au/About-Us/Policies/Enrolment-for-Schools.aspx.
-Therefore, while enrolment decisions are in line with the CEM Policy, the Jesuit Social Services Board reserves the right, vested in the ILC Principal to exercise discretion and respond to the needs of individual students.
+These criteria and priorities are consistent with the Melbourne Archdiocese of Catholic Schools (MACS) Enrolment Policy, as modified for a specialist school.
+In particular, to enable the ILC to fulfil its purpose as a specialist school that caters to the specific needs of young people in the youth justice system with social, emotional and behaviour difficulties, there may be departures from the procedures as outlined in the MACS Guidelines.
+Therefore, while enrolment decisions are in line with the MACS Policy, the Jesuit Social Services Board reserves the right, vested in the ILC Principal to exercise discretion and respond to the needs of individual students.